Lessons of The Godfather

 By either analogy the Corleones can be seen as a kind of nobility, at least in the fantasy world they occupy.
 Perhaps we might see nobility in general as the ability to maintain dynastic survival in a world of violent competitiveness: nobility as evolutionary fitness over the long term.
 If you are a force to be reckoned with, you are noble, but if you are a wood chip in the flood, you are of no account and are common.

 Vito’s son Michael is similar to his father in some ways and different in others, but is still exquisite.
 Like Vito, Michael is a “reasonable man.”
 He is ruthless, too.
 And he does not enjoy cruelty for cruelty’s sake.
 But he is not rooted in traditional values and except for one romantic encounter, which significantly takes place in Italy rather than America, he is cold.
-Almost the first thing he does after his father dies and he assumes unequivocal command of the Corleone Family is to murder the heads of all the other five families in New York.
+Almost the first thing he does after his father dies and he assumes unequivocal control of the Corleone Family is to murder the heads of all the other five families in New York.
 This goes beyond what is necessary, since only two of the other families had plotted against him.
 His father never felt it necessary to be the only one left standing: Michael is driven by a desire for safety, which is nice way of saying that he is paranoid.

 At the same time his men are butchering half the gangsters of New York he also has his sister’s husband garrotted, because he was a traitor.
 In doing so, Michael wounds his sister enormously.
 This, Vito would never have done.
 In The Godfather, Part Two, Michael’s paranoia escalates until he drives off his wife and his adopted brother.
 Then he has his real brother murdered.